alanepontesw/big-data-design-systems/README.md

       * > AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources for your users.
 You use IAM to control who can use your AWS resources (authentication) and what resources they can use and in what ways (authorization).[*](https://serverless-stack.com/chapters/what-is-iam.html)
       * >When you first create an AWS account, you are the **root user**.
 The email address and password you used to create the account is called your root account credentials.
 You can use them to sign in to the AWS Management Console.
 When you do, **you have complete, unrestricted access to all resources in your AWS account**, including access to your billing information and the ability to change your password.[*](https://serverless-stack.com/chapters/what-is-iam.html)
       * Users
+        *  By default, any new IAM user you create in an AWS account is created with **NO** access to any AWS services.
+This is a **non-explicit deny** rule set on all new IAM users.
         * Users as people, organizations or something like that, and IAM user consists of a name, a password to sign into a AWS console.
 (Remember, Itsn't a good pratice give your root creadencials for someone, that's why you will prefer to create IAM users).
         * By default users can't access anything in your account then you will to create policies to the users.
         ![Users](./images/users.png)